skrynytskyy/sometask/README.md

 - I have written few working test with BDD
 - I have configured cucumber
+- I have written universal cucumber steps with parameters which I am reusing in BDD scenarios
+- I have resolved cross origin issue
-- I have configured gitlabCI
+- I tried to configure gitlabCI + running via Docker

 - Unfortunately to save time I didn't use pageobject (or any other) pattern that's why I use locators directly in step definitions (and even some helpful functions as well)
 - But nevertheless it shows that I can quickly start with absolutely new tools